SignalK/SensESP/examples/ultrasonic_level_sensor/README_ultrasonic_DVP.md

 ## Software

-The ultrawsonic distance sensor is implemented in software with the two files SensESP/src/sensors/ultrasonic_input.cpp and SensESP/src/sensors/ultrasonic_input.h.
+The ultrawsonic distance sensor is implemented in software with the two files SensESP/src/sensors/ultrasonic_level_sensor/ultrasonic_input.cpp and ultrasonic_input.h.
 According to the manufacturer, the receipt of a Trigger pulse 100 microsec wide causes the sensor to emit a pulse whose width is proportional to 2X the travel time between the sensor and the reflecting surface.

 ![picture 2](images/PWM-Waveform.png)